hbrigi12/hello-world/README.md

 - **monsters.js**: A JavaScript project (The game where the player fights randomly selected monsters, earning points for wins and resetting on losses).
 - **game-girl.html, CSS, j.s**: A simple game girl that ( A basic drawing game where users can draw on a grid-based canvas using mouse events.)
 - **hearts.js**: A JavaScript program that (displays a grid of hearts with different love-themed texts and colors, changing text and color upon mouse press).
+- **gadget-haven.html, CSS, JS**: A shopping website that (Allows users to browse products, view prices, and add selected items to their shopping cart, updating in real-time when a product is clicked).

 ## Technologies Used:
 - JavaScript